HenryR88/pizza_time/README.md

 The game is programmed in Python using pygame package.
 I play it in spare time to stop eating junk food :)  The scoring system counts virtual calories consumed with each pizza slice.

 I have set the main file pizz_time.py to open in full screen mode when run IDE or terminal, to exit press Q key on keyboard.

+The game is a work-in-progress and will get improvements in due course.